 Avalanche Rescue Probe Technique

-Aside from trying to understand the hazard and avoiding avalanches, most backcountry skiers focus their snow safety efforts on efficient transceiver use.
-Proficency with your beacon is definitely important.
-However given a burial, shoveling and probing can easily be the most time consuming piece of an avalanche rescue.
+Aside from understanding the hazard and avoiding avalanches, most backcountry skiers focus their snow safety efforts on efficient transceiver use.
+Proficiency with your beacon is definitely important.
+However, given a burial, shoveling and probing can easily be the most time-consuming piece of an avalanche rescue.

-Backcountry Access (BCA) offers a number of educational avalanche rescue blogs and videos about companion rescue shoveling techniques.
+Backcountry Access (BCA) offers a number of educational avalanche-rescue blogs and videos on companion-rescue shoveling techniques.
 But before you begin shoveling, probing is how you pinpoint where to begin digging.

 Keep practicing your beacon searches, but don’t underestimate the importance of efficient probing.
 See what the BCA crew has to say about the latest in avalanche rescue probe technique.